IGRS-medical-imaging/FidGAN/README.md

 - **L1 Loss**: Promotes pixel-wise similarity between generated and real images

-- **Style Loss**:Encourages the generator to replicate textures and styles from the target image.
+- **Style Loss**:Encourages the generator to facilitates the production of images that closely resemble the target images.VGG19 helps ensure that the fiducial points in the generated image are arranged in a circular format, similar to the ground truth without occlusion.
+By extracting high-level perceptual features from both the ground truth image and the generated image.

 - **Optimization**: Adam optimizer adjusts parameters to minimize losses and enhance image quality.
   </details>